-- the scope, rate of progress, expense and results of our ongoing clinical trials of eprenetapopt, as well as of any future clinical trials of eprenetapopt or other product candidates and other research and development activities that we may conduct; - uncertainties in clinical trial design and patient enrollment rates; - significant and changing government regulation and regulatory guidance; - the timing and receipt of, and any limitations imposed by regulatory bodies on, any marketing approvals; and - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.
+- the scope, rate of progress, expense and results of our ongoing clinical trials of eprenetapopt, as well as of any future clinical trials of eprenetapopt or other product candidates and other research and development activities that we may conduct; - our ability to resolve the partial clinical hold on our clinical trials of eprenetapopt in combination with azacitidine in our myeloid malignancy programs; - our ability to resolve the clinical hold on our clinical trial of eprenetapopt with acalabrutinib or with venetoclax and rituximab in lymphoid malignancies; - uncertainties in clinical trial design and patient enrollment rates; - significant and changing government regulation and regulatory guidance; - the timing and receipt of, and any limitations imposed by regulatory bodies on, any marketing approvals; and - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.

 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
-For example, if the U.S. Food and Drug Administration, or FDA, or another regulatory authority were to require us to conduct clinical trials beyond those that we anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant trial delays due to patient enrollment or other reasons, we would be required to expend significant additional financial resources and time on the completion of clinical development.
+For example, if the U.S. Food and Drug Administration, or FDA, or another regulatory authority in a foreign jurisdiction were to require us to conduct clinical trials beyond the scope we currently anticipate, or additional clinical trials beyond those that we anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant trial delays due to patient enrollment or other reasons, we would be required to expend significant additional financial resources and time on the completion of clinical development.

-We are currently conducting multiple clinical trials of eprenetapopt: a Phase 3 trial in the United States for the treatment of TP53 mutant MDS with azacitidine which is supported by published data from two Phase 1b/2 investigator-initiated trials, one in the U.S. and one in France testing eprenetapopt with azacitidine as frontline treatment in TP53 mutant MDS and AML patients; a Phase 2 trial of post-transplant maintenance therapy with azacitidine in TP53 mutant MDS and AML, a Phase 1b/2 trial for the treatment of TP53 mutant AML with venetoclax and azacitidine and a Phase 1/2 solid tumor trial assessing eprenetapopt with anti-PD-1 therapy and a Phase 1/2 trial for the treatment of TP53 mutant relapsed/refractory CLL with venetoclax and rituximab or with ibrutinib.
+We are currently conducting multiple clinical trials of eprenetapopt: a Phase 3 trial in the United States for the treatment of TP53 mutant MDS with azacitidine which is supported by published data from two Phase 1b/2 investigator-initiated trials, one in the U.S. and one in France testing eprenetapopt with azacitidine as frontline treatment in TP53 mutant MDS and AML patients; a Phase 2 trial of post-transplant maintenance therapy with azacitidine in TP53 mutant MDS and AML; a Phase 1b/2 trial for the treatment of TP53 mutant AML with venetoclax and azacitidine; a Phase 1/2 solid tumor trial assessing eprenetapopt with anti-PD-1 therapy; and a Phase 1/2 trial for the treatment of TP53 mutant relapsed/refractory CLL with venetoclax and rituximab or with ibrutinib.
 We are currently conducting a Phase 1 trial of APR-548 with azacitidine in TP53 mutant frontline and relapsed/refractory MDS.
 At this time, we cannot reasonably estimate the cost for initiating and completing other clinical trials or preclinical studies of eprenetapopt or other product candidates, as it will be highly dependent on the clinical data from ongoing clinical trials as well as any target disease subpopulations chosen for further evaluation.
+On August 4, 2021, the FDA placed a partial clinical hold on our clinical trials of eprenetapopt in combination with azacitidine in our myeloid malignancy programs.
+We intend to work closely with the FDA to analyze the data, address the specific questions raised, and seek to resolve the partial clinical hold as soon as possible.
+On August 11, 2021, the FDA placed a clinical hold on our clinical trial of eprenetapopt with acalabrutinib or with venetoclax and rituximab in lymphoid malignancies.
+We intend to work with the FDA to address the specific questions raised and seek to resolve the clinical hold as soon as possible.